Skip to content

 Climate and weather

-Many people want to move to a country with a milder and more stable climate than Germany.
-Countries such as Spain, Portugal, or Thailand are popular destinations for retirees who want to enjoy warm weather all year round.
-A warmer climate can help you feel better and happier and improve your health and age-related symptoms through fresh air activities and more vitamin D. A warm and sunny place offers more opportunities for outdoor activities such as hiking, swimming, golf, and more.
-Compared to Germany, more opportunities for year-round leisure activities exist in more southern countries.
+Many people want to move to a country where the climate is milder and more stable than in Germany.
+Countries such as Spain, Portugal or Thailand are popular destinations for retirees who want to enjoy warm weather all year round.
+A warmer climate can help you feel more comfortable and content, and improve your health and age-related ailments through outdoor activities and more vitamin D. A warm and sunny place offers more opportunities for outdoor activities such as hiking, swimming, playing golf and much more.
+Compared to Germany, there are more leisure opportunities all year round in more southern countries.

 Cost of living

-The cost of living is essential when moving abroad, as many retirees rely on a limited income in old age.
-A country with a lower cost of living will allow you to maintain a comfortable lifestyle, and you may even be able to afford a bigger house or a better car.
-The price of food, clothing, entertainment, and healthcare can also be lower, which is why more and more German seniors are choosing to live abroad.
+The cost of living plays an important role when moving abroad, as many pensioners are dependent on a limited income in old age.
+In a country with a lower cost of living, you can continue to lead a comfortable lifestyle and perhaps even afford a bigger house or a better car.
+The cost of food, clothing, entertainment and medical care can also be lower, which contributes to the fact that more and more German seniors are opting for a new home abroad.

 Retiring abroad